DS256/Configuring-Thonny-Remote-Interpreter/README.md

 - Wi-Fi and SSH has been enabled and are working
 - There is a username and password to use.
 This is normally the development account.
 - We are not trying to install/run remote access to a Virtual Environment (VENV).
 This seems to be a requirement for Bullseye but as far as I know, Bullseye is not available for the ZERO yet.
 VENV is a good idea and I may come back to address it hear since Thonny supports it.

+## Version of Thonny to Use
+The P400 Raspberry PI Bullseye came with Thonny 4.0.2 installed.
+On the [Thonny](https://thonny.org/) home page, the latest release is 4.1.4.
+If you hover over the 'Download version 4.1.4 ..' panel, a popup window shows that for Debian and Raspberry PI you should use `sudo apt install thonny`.
+When I did this, Thonny 4.0.1, an older version was installed which I removed.

+I found that the 4.0.2 version I was running was installed locally at ~/apps/thonny.

+On the [Thonny install page](https://github.com/thonny/thonny/releases/tag/v4.1.4) it says to run `thonny-4.1.4.bash`.
+This script seems to install Thonny into ~/apps/thonny as well.
+I have not had the nerve to try installing 4.1.4 using the BASH script yet until I can confirm I can restore 4.0.2 if needed.

+On the [Introduction to Raspberry Pi Pico guide](https://projects.raspberrypi.org/en/projects/introduction-to-the-pico/2) it says Thonny is already installed but to update it, run `sudo apt update && sudo apt upgrade -y` which does down update the version.

+I mention all of this because in Thonny 4.1.0 they fixed "Fix remote Python 3 (SSH) connection error" which I have run into.
+So if you run into problems with an older version, you may wish to consider upgrading.

 ## Log into the ZERO W from the Remote Host
 The ZERO has to be first configured to accept the Thonny connection from the remote host